buladash/Data-Project/README.md

 # E-commerce Sales Analytics

-An end-to-end Junior+ data analyst portfolio project: from raw "dirty" data to a dashboard.
-Demonstrates the full analyst workflow — **Python/pandas** (data generation and cleaning, EDA) → **SQL** (star schema, business queries, window functions) → **Power BI** (dashboard, DAX).
+A Junior+ data analyst portfolio project built end-to-end from scratch:
+**Python/pandas** (synthetic data generation, cleaning) → **SQL** (star schema in SQLite, business queries with CTEs and window functions) → **Power BI** (data model, DAX measures, dashboard).

-> **About the data.** The dataset is synthetic (generated with a
+> **About the data.** The dataset is synthetic, generated with a
-> Faker/NumPy script), but intentionally designed to be realistic: business
+> Faker/NumPy script and intentionally seeded with realistic data quality
-> growth over time, seasonality (a sales peak in November-December), a
-> Pareto-style distribution of customer purchasing activity (a small share
-> of customers drives most of the revenue), plus a full set of typical data
-> quality issues (duplicates, missing values, inconsistent date formats,
+> issues (duplicate customers, missing values, inconsistent date formats,
+> a `$`-prefixed price column, negative values, orphaned foreign keys) so
-> incorrect types) — so there's something real to clean.
-No public dataset
+> there's something real to clean.
+It's a compact, learning-scale dataset
-> was used, so the whole pipeline is reproducible offline and doesn't
-> depend on the availability of external sources.
+> (100 customers, 30 products, 500 orders) rather than a large production
+> volume — the parameters in `python/generate_data.py` (`n` in each
+> `generate_*` call) can be scaled up if a bigger dataset is needed.

 ## Business problem

-An electronics e-commerce store, 2024–2025, wants to understand:
+An electronics e-commerce store wants to understand:

-1. How is revenue growing, and is there seasonality?
+1. How much revenue is it generating, and what's the average order size?
-2. Which products/categories generate the most revenue and margin?
-3. Which customers are most valuable (RFM), and how well are they retained?
-4. Which marketing channels have the best ROAS?

-## Key insights

-- **Revenue grew ~32% in 2025** vs. 2024 ($1.47M → $1.95M), with a clear
-  seasonal peak in November-December (Black Friday / holiday shopping) and a dip in January-February.
-- **~20% of customers generate over half of revenue** (51%) — a classic
-  Pareto distribution of customer value, the `Champions` segment in the RFM analysis.
-A priority for retention programs and personalized offers.
-- **Retention is weak: only ~6% of customers return within the first month** after purchase, dropping to single digits by month 6 — a signal that the store lacks an effective repeat-purchase / email-trigger program.
-- **Referral and email are the most efficient paid channels by ROAS** (49x and 31x respectively, vs. 3.5–4.5x for paid_search/social_media) — marketing budget allocation is worth revisiting in their favor.
-- **15% of orders don't complete successfully** (9.4% cancelled + 5.0%
-  returned) — a growth area worth investigating further by category / payment method.
-- The **Accessories** category leads by revenue, but margin should be checked (see `sql/business_questions.sql`, questions #4 and #14) to prioritize purchasing decisions.
+2. Which products sell best?
+3. Which categories carry the highest prices/margins?

+## What the data shows

+- **~$126K total revenue** across **430 completed orders**, average order value **~$293**.
+- Top-selling product by revenue: **Tablets Guy Lite**.
+- **Gaming** has the most SKUs (14 of 30 products); **Electronics** carries the highest average price per item.

+(Numbers reproducible via `sql/business_questions.sql`, queries 1–7, or the equivalent DAX measures in the Power BI model.)

 ## Tech stack